jxxcarlson/ad2play/README.md

 The advantage of writing in asciidoc is that the same file can be used to publish in different "media".
-If you have content you wish to publish that resides in `foo.ad` run the command `asciidoctor foo.ad` to produce `foo.html`.
+If you have content that resides in `foo.ad`, run the command `asciidoctor foo.ad` to produce `foo.html`.
 Run the command  `./ad2play foo.ad`